ergoplatform/ergodocs/docs/node/conf/conf-node.md

 maxTransactionSize = 98304 // 96 kb
 ```

-Maximum size of a transaction to be accepted into mempool.
+Maximum size of a transaction to be accepted into memory pool.

 #### useExternalMiner
 ```